 Let’s rewind here to 6 months earlier…

 Late one rainy afternoon in the boutique I was bopping about to Fleetwood Mac whilst merchandising our window display.
-I’d chosen a fitted, vintage dark blue denim jacket with silver rivets and paired it with some tight, silver sequinned “disco” (is that still a word??) pants to create a 70’s vibe.
+I’d chosen a dark blue denim jacket and paired it with a vintage "Whitesnake" tee and some tight, silver sequinned “disco” (is that still a word??) pants.

-Laying both garments out on the bench I stood there surveying the two sacrificial victims, looking first at one and then the other.
-There was lot’s of head tilting and mumbles on my part.
+Laying all the garments out on the bench I stood there surveying the sacrificial victims, looking first at one and then the other.
+There was lot’s of head tilting, chin scratching and mumbling on my part.
 Then, putting mad doubts and procrastination aside, I got to work right then and there to design what I had visualised in my mind.

 I was like Edward Scissorhands.
 Bits of fabric were flying about and at one point another unsuspecting garment was seized for more panels.